-Committee members were provided with all the detailed documentation before the meeting, along with links to a small number of asynchronous classes.
+Committee members were provided with all the detailed documentation before the meeting, along with links to a small number of recorded synchronous classes as well as links to EUC campus videos.
 The Chair asked the committee members to compile a list of questions before the remote visit to ask the various groups.
 The committee met before the evaluation visit and discussed the procedure for the day.
 George Aletraris from CYQAA outlined the procedure for the visit.

-Throughout the day on 29 March 2021 the committee met with EUC's senior management team, the departmental/faculty management team, teachers on the BA and MA in English Studies, administrators and students.
+Throughout the day on 29 March 2021, the committee met with EUC's senior management team, the departmental/faculty management team, teachers on the BA and MA in English Studies, administrators and students.

-The committee was not able to visit the learning, teaching, and accommodation facilities.
+The committee was not able to visit the learning, teaching and accommodation facilities.
 However, a video-based campus tour was provided, which gave a good idea of the quality of the facilities.